 The funding your organisation receives from the Programme should contribute to both of these objectives.
-By organising mobility activities for individual participants, your consortium should also work on organisational development of the participating organisations.

-In the following sections, we ask you to develop an 'Erasmus Plan': a plan that links mobility activities with needs and objectives of the organisations in your mobility consortium.
+It means that by organising mobility activities for your participants, you should also work on broader objectives of your organisation.
+To achieve that, in the following sections we ask you to develop an 'Erasmus Plan': a plan that links mobility activities with your organisation's needs and objectives.

-Your Erasmus Plan should answer one key question: how are you going to use the Programme's Key Action 1 funding to benefit the organisations in your consortium and all of their staff and learners, whether they take part in mobility activities or not.
+Your Erasmus Plan should answer one key question: how are you going to use the Programme's Key Action 1 funding to benefit your organisation and all of its staff and learners, whether they take part in mobility activities or not.

 The Erasmus Plan is composed of three parts: objectives, activities and planning for management and resources.
 You will also be asked to subscribe to a set of Erasmus quality standards that define a common set of guidelines for organisations taking part in the programme across Europe.
-One of your responsibilities as the coordinator will be to support the organisations in your consortium to ensure the standards are applied.